 IN ENGLISH: I TOOK TOO MUCH CRAP WITH ME.

-When I returned from Wisconsin in 2019, I bought my fishing license later than I ever had in the past, and wanted to find a place to fish in Illinois with my sons.
+When I returned to Illinois from a Wisconsin vacation in 2019, I bought my fishing license later than I ever had in the past, and wanted to find a place to fish with my sons.
 Somewhere that didn’t require a boat, because at the time we would be lucky to have 30 or 45 minutes to get out.
 I didn’t want 20 of those minutes to be me swearing at the trailer.

 So I started looking for something that was easy to access, and not extremely popular or loaded with other bank & boat fishermen.